-jurisdiction from an ex ante perspective, both when transactions costs are low and when they are high.
-Part IV focuses on the ex post perspective and discusses litigation costs.
-Part V focuses on foreign manufacturers, and Part VI fits the analysis into current Supreme Court doctrine.
-Part VII discusses the implications of interstate sales and arbitrage, and Part VIII discusses complications introduced by the fact that product design does not vary by state.
-Part IX concludes.
+Section I of this paper briefly surveys case law on personal jurisdiction in product liability cases.
+Section II analyzes product liability and personal jurisdiction from an ex ante perspective, both when transactions costs are low and when they are high.
+Section III focuses on the ex post perspective and discusses litigation costs.
+Section IV focuses on foreign manufacturers and Section V fits the analysis into current Supreme Court doctrine.
+Section VI discusses the implications of interstate sales and arbitrage.

-II.
-CASE LAW
+I. CASE LAW

-The U.S. Supreme Court has addressed personal jurisdiction in products liability cases four times in the last thirty-five years.13 Unfortunately, the most important recent decisions have split the Court and produced no clear holding.
+The U.S. Supreme Court has addressed personal jurisdiction in products liability cases four times in the last thirty-five years.
+12 Unfortunately, the most important recent decisions have split the Court and produced no clear holding.
 In analyzing the cases, it is helpful to consider seven possible places where a product liability suit might be brought against a manufacturer.
-They are listed below and arranged by jurisdictional plausibility, starting from the states where jurisdiction is undisputedly proper and ending in places where jurisdiction is clearly improper14:
+They are listed below and arranged by jurisdictional plausibility, starting from the states where jurisdiction is undisputedly proper and ending in places where jurisdiction is clearly improper:

-1. The state where the manufacturer is incorporated or headquartered.
-It is undisputed that jurisdiction is proper here.

-2. The state where the manufacturer designed or manufactured the product.
-Jurisdiction is almost certainly proper here, although the issue is very seldom litigated.

-3. The state to which the manufacturer shipped the product, including the state where the distributor is located.
-Jurisdiction is probably proper here, although the issue is seldom litigated, and dicta in J. McIntyre Machinery, Ltd. v.
-Nicastro,15 the important 2011 Supreme Court case, hints that jurisdiction may be improper in the distributor's state.
-It is likely that litigation about jurisdiction in the distributor's state will become more common, because McIntyre has made suit in other fora more difficult.

-4. The state where the product was first sold to the end user, which might be a consumer or a business, even if the manufacturer did not sell or ship the product directly to this state, but rather the product was brought to
+- 1) The state where the manufacturer is incorporated or headquartered.
+It is undisputed that jurisdiction is proper here. - 2) The state where the manufacturer designed or manufactured the product.
+Jurisdiction is almost certainly proper here, although the issue is very seldom litigated. - 3) The state to which the manufacturer shipped the product, including the state where the distributor is located.
+Jurisdiction is probably proper here, although the issue is seldom litigated and dicta in McIntyre v.
+Nicastro, 13 the most recent important Supreme Court case, hints that jurisdiction may be improper in the distributor's state.
+It is likely that litigation about jurisdiction in the distributor's state will become more common, because McIntyre has made suit in other fora more difficult. - 4) The state where the product was first sold to the end user, which might be a consumer or a business, even if the manufacturer did not sell or ship the product directly to this state, but rather the product was brought to the state by a distributor and/or retailer.
+This jurisdiction is the focus of litigation about the "stream of commerce" theory.
+Some justices and courts restrict such jurisdiction to situations where (a) many products of the same brand and model as involved in the lawsuit were also sold in the state, and/or (b) the manufacturer advertised in the state, designed the product especially for consumers in the state, or otherwise targeted the state.14

-^{13.} World-Wide Volkswagen Corp. v.
-Woodson, 444 U.S. 286 (1980); Asahi Metal Indus. v.
-Superior Ct. of Cal., 480 U.S. 102 (1987); J. McIntyre Mach., Ltd. v.
-Nicastro, 131 S. Ct.
-2780 (2011); Goodyear Dunlop Tires Operations, S.A. v.
-Brown, 131 S. Ct.
+12 World-Wide Volkswagen v.
+Woodson, 444 U.S. 286 (1980); Asahi Metal Industry v Superior Court of California, Solano County, 480 U.S. 102 (1987); McIntyre Machinery v Nicastro, 131 S.Ct.
+2780 (2011); Goodyear Dunlop Tires Operations v.
+Brown, 131 S.Ct.
 2846 (2011).